kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ### Setting identifiers from new resources

-Once all the above have been created, capture the following information in variables for use later on
+Once all the above have been created, capture the following information in variables for use later on:

 ```shell
 OBJECT_ID=$(az identity show --name $ID_NAME --resource-group $RESOURCE_GROUP --query 'principalId' --output tsv)